 Men

-Inhibin B levels remain stable and reflect Sertoli cell function.
-Lower levels are strongly linked with impaired spermatogenesis.
+In men, values remain relatively stable over time and reflect Sertoli cell function.
+Lower levels are commonly associated with reduced spermatogenic activity.

 Children